Tech-Sisters/hackathon23-team2/README.md

    A System For Testing Surahs
   </h2>
   <p>
-To test and record the user's strength in each Surah, we adpoted a traffic light system for it's visual cues to the user.
+To test and record the user's strength in each Surah, we have adopted a traffic light system for it's visual cues to the user.
 <br/>
 <br/>
 When a user signs up to the app, they are promted to select their memorisation strength for each Surah in the Juzzamma.